 - Information about local support groups and voluntary organisations

-Outside of term time please leave a message as a small number of staff are available to answer queries but it will take time for them to respond to your enquiry.
+Outside of term time please leave a message – a smaller number of staff are available to answer queries and it will take time for them to respond to your enquiry.

 Part of the Cambridgeshire County Council website that is dedicated to additional needs and disabilities.
 There is information about schools, social care and health services that will be relevant to your family.

 Did you know that if you are doing above and beyond what a parent would do for a ‘normal’ child, you are classed as a carer?

 You can find information about young carers, siblings groups and support for you.

 Cambridgeshire Parent/Carer SEN Support Group page – a closed group that you can post on for advice on every aspect of parenting.